verdaux/BookNotes/Impressors 5.md

 - [ ] Do not mock a pain you haven't endured.
 - [ ] One never forgets the taste of certain tears.
 - [ ] It's better to travel than it's to arrive.
+- [ ] I am threatened by your presence slightly